 The survey results are part of a report by The Conference Board, released today, that provides insights on the current and future political environment for corporations, the steps that companies can take to improve the environment, and ways to improve the effectiveness of corporations’ PACs, direct political contributions, and government advocacy in the current climate.
 The insights are derived from the survey findings, a roundtable with corporate executives, and secondary research.

-“The combination of a polarization among policymakers, coupled with extremely close elections, means that companies are facing potentially wide swings in government policy with each election, which is not conducive to business planning and investment,” said Paul Washington, Executive Director of The Conference Board ESG Center.
+“The combination of a polarization among policymakers, coupled with extremely close elections, means that companies are facing potentially wide swings in government policy with each election, which is not conducive to business planning and investment,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.
 “At the same time, many companies are understandably hesitant to speak out about certain issues because they can be attacked for going too far or not far enough.
 In this environment, look for companies to focus on areas where there can be little objection: promoting voter registration and participation in elections, as well as supporting policymakers who focus on problem-solving.”

 Insights and findings from the report, which was produced with the support of Altria, Prudential Financial, Inc., Sempra, and Steptoe & Johnson LLP, include: